jaredpalmer/razzle/README.md

 To debug the node server, you can use `razzle start --inspect`.
 This will start the node server and enable the inspector agent.
 For more information, see [this](https://nodejs.org/en/docs/inspector/).

+### `npm start -- --inspect-brk` or `yarn start -- --inspect-brk`

+To debug the node server, you can use `razzle start --inspect-brk`.
+This will start the node server, enable the inspector agent and Break before user code starts.
+For more information, see [this](https://nodejs.org/en/docs/inspector/).

 ---

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->